ionos-spectre/spectre-core/README.md

       spooky_result.code.should_be 204
     end

-    response.code # will could be different for each run, depending on which request finishes last end end
+    response.code # could be different for each run, depending on which request finishes last end end
 ```